gdm413229/swwmgz_m/README.md

 Unlike its previous incarnation in **SWWM Platinum**, this one doesn't have such an obscene pre-fire delay, so it's much easier to land a shot (not to mention also being far more lethal, thanks to the added chain reaction effect).

+Due to its rarity, you can't buy it from the store, so you gotta find one in the field.

 ### Crystal Box
 ![](docimg/ynykronammo.png)

 Additional ammo charge for the **Ynykron Artifact**.
 Contains a rod of polarized **Puronokorokinylum** crystal, highly volatile when heated and stimulated with concentrated light.
-These don't spawn in the world, so you'll have to get more ammo by finding additional weapon pickups or managing to afford one in the store, or trying your luck with a **Chancebox**.
+These don't spawn in the world, and cannot be bought, so you'll have to get more ammo by finding additional weapon pickups or trying your luck with a **Chancebox**.

 ## The Pickups
 ![](docimg/demolitionist_items.png)